-Do'eg was a convert and very serious Torah scholar.
-He is known to have ruthlessly consumed the intellects of his fellow students and teachers with his sharp commentary.
-His rivalry with knowledge of Torah law that King David possessed revealed his jealous disposition.
-Paradoxically Do'eg tried to disqualify David from being King because David was born through the lineage of Ruth, a Moabite convert which was allegedly forbidden by Torah law.
-However, the prevailing legal opinion, in David’s favor, ruled that Torah limits its prohibition to descendants of male Moabite converts only.
+Do'eg was a convert and serious Torah scholar, known to have ruthlessly consumed the intellects of his fellow students and teachers with his sharp commentary.
+His rivalry with the knowledge of Torah law that King David possessed revealed his jealous disposition.
+Paradoxically Do'eg tried to disqualify David from being King because David was born through the lineage of Ruth, a Moabite convert, which he alleged was forbidden by Torah law.
+The prevailing legal opinion, in David’s favor ruled the prohibition was limited to descendants of male Moabite converts only.

-Do'eg also challenged David who was struggling to determine the site of the future temple, preferring it be located in the high mountains south-west of ancient Jerusalem.
-David preferred it be built in close proximity among the people of the city.
-King David ordered his generals to make a census of the nation.
-The census was ordered by the King’s own will , it was not requested of him by God, as was the law.
-Reluctantly after 9 months and 20 days he received their count of males over 20 in Israel.
+Do'eg also challenged David's struggle to determine the site of the future temple, lobbying for it be located in the high mountains south-west of ancient Jerusalem.
+David preferred it be at its precise location, in close proximity of the people of ancient Jerusalem.
+In his later years, King David ordered his general to make a census of the nation, it was not requested of him through a prophet by God, as was the law.
+After 9 months and 20 days Yoav, his general reluctantly delivered his count of males over 20 in Israel.

-David purchased the threshing floor from the Jebsuite King, built the altar, made holy sacrifices to seek forgiveness for the sin of the census he had committed.
-In the process this became accepted by the tribal leaders of the day as the place by which the future site of the first and second temples in Jerusalem would be determined.
-Here we have a declaration in Tanach that the site was the threshing floor identified with the angel of death and the prophecy to build it there was Gad’s.
+David purchased the threshing floor from the willing Jebsuite King.
+He built the altar, made holy sacrifices to seek forgiveness for the sin of his ill fated census.
+In the process and the pandemonium the panic-struck tribal leaders unanimously accepted this altar as the beacon by which the future site of the first and second temples in Jerusalem would be determined.

-When King David and a small band of men first attacked and conquered the Jebusite city, now known as the City of David, its walls had been heavily fortified and constructed to prevent and protect its residents from attack whilst they would draw water from the perennial Gihon Spring.
-Within and adjacent to the inner sections of the city walls, many homes had been built.
+When King David and a small band of men first attacked and conquered the Jebusite city, now known as the City of David, its walls had been heavily fortified and constructed to prevent and protect its residents from attack and secure supply of water from the perennial Gihon Spring.
+Within and adjacent inner sections of the city walls, many homes had been built.

-The walls and the homes were built over the site of Isaac’s altar, that had been carved out of bedrock on the Upper Ridge.
-After the Jebusites first began occupying the area, they extended the existing small rectangular Upper Ridge.
-It is probable the first small protective walls were built by Jacob and his sons when they returned from Shechem to Hevron via the place of the altar.
-This is also the place where he experienced his famous dream in which the angels walked up and down the ladder between heaven and earth and where he accepted the name Israel upon himself.
-It is also where he anointed a monument to God and formally took the name Israel.
+By the time David arrived, walls and the homes had been built on the foundation of bedrock over the site of Isaac’s altar, that had once been carved out of bedrock on the Upper Ridge.
+The earliest occupants worshiped on the small Upper Ridge on the east facing hillside.
+It is probable the first expansion of this site were by by Jacob and his sons when they returned from Shechem on their way to Hevron via the matzevah (monument) Jacob erected at the site of Akeida.
+This is also the place where Jacob experienced his famous dream in which the angels walked up and down the ladder or stairway between heaven and earth.
+It is also where he anointed his monument to God and formally took the name Israel.